For 8 days in November 2017 I lay in a hospital bed basically writhing in pain.

 Yeah!!
 I could stay in my quiet peaceful room.
 That night with no Ketamine infusion pumping through my abdomen and with the knowledge of no more moves or tests to endure, I finally slept.

 The whole hospital stay was really a dead end.
 I knew it, my Specialists knew it and none of us really knew what to do about it.
 Well, that’s not strictly true.
 I knew the best place for me was home.
 I wanted to go home.

 Can I Please Go Home Now?

-The Doctors and Nurses were amazing as always.
+Despite the disappointments throughout this hospital stay, the Doctors and Nurses were amazing as always.
 On one really bad night a beautiful nurse brought me a much needed cup of tea at 3am.
 Gestures and care like this made a nightmare hospital stay just a little more bearable.

 Despite my inner turmoil at what was happening to me and around me, I was constantly surprised at the amount of times Nurses came into my room to seek refuge.
 They said my room was serene and peaceful.
 That in itself was a miracle as I felt far from serene and peaceful.